Anonymous-conference-202x/Dataset/README.md

-Paper Title: Advanced Assembly Learning for Cross-Architectural IoT Malware Threat Hunting
+Paper Title: LockBoost: Detecting Malware Binaries by Locking False Alarms

-This repo contains the list of SHA256 of the files used in Datasets 1 & 2.
+This repo contains the list of SHA256 of the benign files used in our experiments.